santiagofs/rag-lifecycle-demo/docs/goals.md

+# Top Goal

+- This is a **learning project**: the primary objective is to understand, step by step, how a RAG pipeline is built and validated.

 # Project Goals (North Star)

 - Build a **reliable RAG pipeline** that ingests sources → chunks → embeds → indexes → retrieves → answers with citations.